 The Brazilian rice is by far the main side dish made in Brazil.
 It’s quick and easy to prepare, and today you’ll learn how to cook rice the Brazilian way yourself.

 At home, my husband cooks the most.
 He loves doing it, and I don’t mind just eating.
-(Although I cook too, usually at the weekends.)
+(I cook too, though.
+Usually at the weekends.)

-When I moved to the Netherlands, he cooked rive using the drain method and he didn’t add anything to the rice other than water.
+When I moved to the Netherlands, he cooked rice using the drain method and he didn’t add anything to the rice other than water.

 I hated it.

-As simple as it is, this white rice recipe has a small improvement that can make such tasty rice.
+As simple as it is, this white rice recipe has a small improvement that can make such a tasty side dish.
 You’ll see it once you cook it yourself.

 Rice is an intrinsic part of Brazilian cuisine.
 We usually eat it twice a day as we have a warm lunch in Brazil.

 Yes, twice.
 At home, we had Brazilian rice dishes nearly every day, to be honest.
 One of them was this one-pot Brazilian chicken and rice recipe.

 But actually most households in Brazil also do the same because it’s an easy and quick side dish that pairs very well with brown or black beans, vegetables, and meat.

 Brazilian rice and beans accompanied by some meat, fries (yes, double starch is common in Brazil), and a salad is a typical Brazilian dinner or lunch.